YusufAlperGulden/Yapay-Zeka-Deep-Learning/README.md

 model.fit(x, y, epochs=128, batch_size=16) -epochs=128: full passes through your dataset. batch_size=16: number of samples processed before the model updates weights.

+model.predict(np.array([[5, 1, 0.5, 4, 4.2,]])) - Creates a 2D NumPy array of shape (1, 5), matching the five input features your model expects.
+Feeds that single-sample array through the network and returns a NumPy array of predictions with shape (1, 1).